opencypher/website/_posts/blog/2017-07-17-ocig1-MANDATORY-MATCH-blog.markdown

 __Query 1__ may not return any results for perfectly valid reasons, such as the following:

-* all products having the same brand and category as `$product` may be out of stock
+* all products having the same brand and category as `$product` may be out of stock, and
-* there may be no stores in the city given by `$city`, and so on
+* there may be no stores in the city given by `$city`.

 The expectation is very clear that a node ought to be found for each of the patterns `(u:User {id: $user})`, `(old:Product {id: $product})` and `(c:City {name: $city})`.